glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

 ...
 ```

 Huh.
 So the output is slightly different.
 In external facts all output is considered a string.
-However as we are now using WMI and custom ruby facts, these properly understand data types.
+However as we are now using WMI and custom ruby facts, we can properly understand data types.
 Looking at the [MSDN](https://msdn.microsoft.com/en-us/library/aa394474(v=vs.85).aspx) documentation `ChassisTypes` is indeed an array type.

-If this was ok for our example, we could leave the code as is.
+If this was ok for any dependant puppet code, we could leave the code as is.

-If you wanted just the first element we could use:
+However if you wanted just the first element we could use:

 ``` ruby
       enclosure.ChassisTypes.first